morninj/django-docker/README.md

 * `--env DJANGO_PRODUCTION=false`: Production settings are enabled by default in `settings.py` and defined in `settings_production.py`.
 This prevents `settings_production.py` from being loaded, which lets you have separate settings for local development (e.g., `DEBUG = True` and a local development database).

 Point your browser to your Docker host's IP address.
 You should see the "Hello, world!" message again.

+Point your browser to http://<ip address>/admin/.
+You should be able to log in with username `root` and the root password you set earlier.

 In your editor of choice, open `django_docker/hello_world/templates/hello_world/index.html`.
 It looks like this: